TrishaSrikanth-459/DeployStega/docs/thread_model.md

 If endpoint compromise occurs, the experimental threat model is **violated**, and the resulting data are no longer meaningful for evaluating covert communication.
 This limitation is not a design flaw but a necessary boundary: endpoint-level compromise would trivially defeat any text-based steganographic scheme and render the problem ill-posed.

-Consequently, DeployStega provides only minimal implementation hygiene (e.g., no unnecessary secret exposure, no background services) and makes **no claims of resistance to endpoint-level attacks**.
+Consequently, DeployStega provides only minimal implementation hygiene (e.g., avoiding unnecessary secret exposure and background services) and makes **no claims of resistance to endpoint-level attacks**.

+**Credential and configuration handling note.**
+DeployStega makes **no attempt to cryptographically protect or harden** the `experiment_manifest.json` file or the sender/receiver identifiers once they are placed in the local project directory for execution.
+These materials are treated as **trusted, out-of-band experimental inputs**.
+The only enforcement mechanism is a **simple local lockout policy**: after five consecutive invalid identifier entries, the console enforces an increasing time-based lockout (starting at one minute and escalating in fixed steps).
+This mechanism is intended solely to prevent accidental misuse during experiments, **not** to provide strong authentication or resistance to a determined local adversary.

 ---